MickShen7558/595-project/README.md

-After donwloading, you should unzip the zip files in this root directory.
+After donwloading, you should unzip the zip files to `./`.

 ###  Hyper-parameter Setting

-You may specify the hyper-parameters in `main.py`.
+You may specify the hyper-parameters in `main.py` and `main_SimCSE.py`.